CharlesMangwa/react-data-fetching/README.md

 $ yarn add react-data-fetcher
 ```

-Then, use as you would anything else:
+Then, use it as you would with anything else:

 ```js
 // using ES6 modules